 Finally, the letter reminds the importance of increasing targets for renewable energy and energy efficiency in line with higher climate ambition and ensuring that they are binding, and concludes by highlighting the need to have full synergy between climate and energy legislation and other EU targets, policies and measures.

-Stakeholders representing over 2.700 cities, 330 regions, investors with over €37tn in assets, more than 1.100 companies and 390 NGOs, emphasise the importance of creating synergy between the “Fit for 55” Package and national, local and regional EU funding opportunities in order to send a strong signal that EU funds will support the implementation of the EU’s enhanced climate objectives.
+Stakeholders representing over 2,700 cities, 330 regions, investors with over €37tn in assets, more than 1,100 companies and 390 NGOs, emphasise the importance of creating synergy between the “Fit for 55” Package and national, local and regional EU funding opportunities to send a strong signal that EU funds will support the implementation of the EU’s enhanced climate objectives.

 Wendel Trio, Director of Climate Action Network (CAN) Europe said: “This letter must be a wake-up call for EU leaders that no other option than a strong and well-designed climate and energy legislation under the “Fit for 55” Package will be accepted by both the people and the economic actors of Europe.
 At the European Council meeting on 25 May, European leaders must commit to delivering robust, ambitious and inclusive climate and energy policies.”